fgrosse/prox/README.md

 Prox is a process runner for Procfile-based applications inspired by [foreman][foreman].
 With `prox` you can run several processes defined in a `Procfile` concurrently within a single terminal.
 All process outputs are prefixed with their corresponding process names.
-One of tje major use cases for this arises during development of an application that consist of multiple processes (e.g. microservices and storage backends).
+One of the major use cases for this arises during development of an application that consist of multiple processes (e.g. microservices and storage backends).
 With a process runner you can easily start this "stack" of applications and inspect its output in a single shell while interacting with the application.

-What makes prox special in comparison to other [other foreman clones](#similar-projects) is that when prox starts the application, it will also listen on a unix socket for requests.
+What makes prox special in comparison to [other foreman clones](#similar-projects) is that when prox starts the application, it will also listen on a unix socket for requests.
 This makes it possible to interact with a running `prox` instance in another terminal, for instance to tail the logs of a subset of processes.
 This can